CarbonAlabel/esi-request/readme.md

 Optionally, an options object can be passed to the constructor.
 Available options are:

 * `esi_url`: URL of the ESI the instance should connect to.
 Defaults to https://esi.evetech.net.
 * `http2_options`: An options object to be passed to the Node http2 library.
-See the [Node.js documentation](https://nodejs.org/api/http2.html#http2_http2_connect_authority_options_listener) for details.
+See the [Node.js documentation](https://nodejs.org/api/http2.html#http2_http2_connect_authority_options_listener) for full details on available options.
+Usage example: [markets.js](examples/markets.js)
 * `default_headers`: HTTP headers to be added to all requests.
+Usage example: [defaults.js](examples/defaults.js)
 * `default_query`: Query parameters to be added to all requests.
+Usage example: [defaults.js](examples/defaults.js)
 * `max_time`: Maximum amount of time to spend retrying a single request, in milliseconds.
 Defaults to 30 seconds.
 * `max_retries`: Maximum number of times to retry a single request.
 Defaults to 3.
 * `retry_delay`: A function which returns a number producing iterable, telling the instance how long to wait before request retries.
 Defaults to fixed delays of 3, 10, and 15 seconds.
+Usage example: [status.js](examples/status.js)
 * `strip_headers`: Array of header names which should be stripped from responses.
 Defaults to a list of CORS and STS headers which are irrelevant outside of a browser context.

 Once the instance is ready, use the `request` method, preferably in an async context, to make requests to ESI.